helenahartmann/awesome-PhD/README.md

 ### References

+- [CITING R PACKAGES](https://bookdown.org/yihui/rmarkdown-cookbook/bibliography.html#add-all-items-to-the-bibliography): [Here}](https://twitter.com/ed_hagen/status/1379919849686589447?s=20&t=X3HyzSYOyPtqKDUd6gBaZA) and [here](https://twitter.com/ElenLeFoll/status/1501567477427458055?s=20&t=X3HyzSYOyPtqKDUd6gBaZA) are some handy tutorials on how to cite all your used R packages in an RMarkdown document at once.
+If you want to generate R package citations, look [here](https://bookdown.org/yihui/rmarkdown-cookbook/write-bib.html).
 - [GRATEFUL](https://github.com/Pakillo/grateful): Use the grateful package in R to automatically create a reference list for all your used R packages.
 - [RECITEWORKS](www.reciteworks.com): To check your in-text citations and reference lists for errors, use Reciteworks.
 - [REFERENCE MANAGEMENT COMPARISON](https://en.wikipedia.org/wiki/Comparison_of_reference_management_software): If you are not sure which reference manager to use, check this handy comparison of all the different ones available and whether they will work on your operating system.